mindspore-ai/mindspore/model_zoo/research/audio/deepspeech2/README.md

 # [DeepSpeech2 Description](#contents)

 DeepSpeech2 is a speech recognition models which is trained with CTC loss.
 It replaces entire pipelines of hand-engineered components with neural networks and can handle a diverse variety of speech including noisy environments, accents and different languages.
-We support training and evaluation on GPU.
+We support training and evaluation on CPU and GPU.

 [Paper](https://arxiv.org/pdf/1512.02595v1.pdf): Amodei, Dario, et al. Deep speech 2: End-to-end speech recognition in english and mandarin.